Author: Oke Iroegbu

 Sunrise here happens in installments, first, it gets to the hills, then the valleys, and everything else Behold the happy sunriseFrom chasms unknownTo the bluish clouds, pureTo heave the gold blanketOver the hills and vales,Over the highs and lows,A moment—solemn, unspoiled

-Welcome to Blue Oak Nature Reserve Blue Oak Reserve, over 3000 acres of beautiful partly wooded wilderness, sprawls across vast pockets of break-taking landscape decorated by canyons, trees, and grassland.
-There are a lot of open fields with forests dotting specific points.
-Oak trees are in abundance, and so are other native species.
-I like…
+https://canva.link/te1lwi7j8grdqgu Welcome to Blue Oak Nature Reserve Blue Oak Ranch Reserve, over 3,000 acres of beautiful, partly wooded wilderness, sprawls across vast tracts of breathtaking landscape dotted with canyons, trees, and grassland.
+There are many open fields with forests at specific points.
+Oak trees are abundant, as are other native species.
+I like the healthy…

 • Moonlight